ThomasMillochau/Syno_VideoStation_ffmpeg_convertor/README.md

 - -c:a aac -af aformat=channel_layouts="7.1|5.1|stereo"

-The aac parameter is used to convert all audio streams to aac format (by default here aac_lc) The aformat parameter forces the number of channels to its initial value (if 7.1 in input then 7.1 in output, if stereo in input then stereo in output) without modifying the audio bitrate of each stream.
+The aac parameter is used to convert all audio streams to aac format (by default here aac_lc) The aformat parameter forces the number of channels to its initial value (if 7.1 in input, then 7.1 in output, if stereo in input, then stereo in output) without modifying the audio bitrate of each stream.

-The main objective here is to fixed a default value of the parameter aac of ffmepg when converting a 5.1 audio stream: by default the output stream will be 5.1 (side)
+The main objective here is to fix a default value of the parameter aac of ffmepg when converting a 5.1 audio stream: by default the output stream will be 5.1 (side)
 ```html
 5.1 = FL+FR+FC+LFE+BL+BR
 5.1(side) = FL+FR+FC+LFE+SL+SR